 Your Adventure Starts with the Right Essential Backpacking Gear

-Having the right essential backpacking gear can mean the difference between an epic adventure and a miserable trek.
+Bringing the right essential backpacking gear can be the difference between an amazing adventure and a rough time on the trail.